Alişar Hüyük: Later events

 Fifty three (allowing for copies) cuneiform tablets in Old Assyrian of the Cappadocia type were found there.
 The tablets appear to be typical of an Assyrian trading outpost typical of that time in Anatolia.
 In two cases the writer mentions having returned from Zalpuwa (Zalpa) and in another Kanesh and Hattusa are referred to.
 One tablet mentions a trader Amur-Assur, also mentioned in tablets at the karum in Kultepe.
 Two of the tablets carry the seal of an "Anitta the Prince" which has led to speculation that this was Anitta who was king of Kuššara in the late 1700s BC.

-Finally, one tablet carried the eponym Adad-bāni which has been dated to the final years of Shamshi-Adad I. Mention in those tablets of the town Ankuwa has caused speculation that the site is the Ankuwa mentioned in other Hittite texts.
+Late Bronze Age

+Late Bronze IIB

+The end of Hittite Empire (c.
+1350-1190 BCE) occupation (Stratum IV) at about 1200 BC was marked by widespread destruction including and the site was largely unoccupied until Phryangian times.